Optimized Azure Blob storage file source with Azure Queue Storage

 - Lower latency: no need to list nested directory structures on ABS, which is slow and resource intensive.

 - Lower costs: no more costly LIST API requests made to ABS.

-The ABS-AQS source deletes messages from the AQS queue as events are acknowledged.
-If you would like to have other pipelines consuming from the same queue, set up a separate AQS queue for the optimized reader.
+- The ABS-AQS source deletes messages from the AQS queue as events are acknowledged.
+If you want to have other pipelines consuming from the same queue, set up a separate AQS queue for the optimized reader.
 You can set up multiple Event Grid Subscriptions to publish to different queues.

 Use the ABS-AQS file source

 To use the ABS-AQS file source you must:

 Set up ABS event notifications by leveraging Azure Event Grid Subscriptions and route them to AQS.
 See Reacting to Blob storage events.

 spark.readStream \ .format("abs-aqs") \ .option("fileFormat", "json") \ .option("queueName", ...) \ .option("connectionString", ...) \ .schema(...) \ .load()

 Authenticate with Azure Queue Storage and Blob storage

 In order to authenticate with Azure Queue Storage and Blob storage, you will need to use Shared Access Signature (SAS) tokens or storage account keys.
 You will need to provide a connection string for the storage account where your queue is deployed which will contain either your SAS token or access keys to your storage account.
 Refer to Configure Azure Storage connection strings for more information.